Causal Inference in Randomized Trials with Partial Clustering: Methods

 The data generating process for this CRT can be represented by drawing $J$ times from the following non-parametric structural equation model (NPSEM) \cite{pearl_causality_2009, balzer_new_2019}:

 where $\textbf{U} = (U_\mathbf{W}, U_A, U_{\mathbf{Y}})$ denote unmeasured factors contributing to the baseline covariates, intervention assignment, and outcomes, respectively.
 Usually, $(U_\mathbf{W},U_{\mathbf{Y}})$ are correlated between participants within a cluster.
 For example, environmental factors are often unmeasured, shared across participants, and influence their baseline covariates and outcomes.
 By design, however, the unmeasured factors contributing to the intervention assignment $U_{A}$ (i.e., randomization) are independent of the others.
-As detailed in \cite{balzer_new_2019, benitez_defining_2023}, this causal model accommodates many sources of dependence between participants within a cluster; however, the $J$ clusters in the trial are independent.
+As detailed in \cite{balzer_new_2019, benitez_defining_2023}, this causal model accommodates many sources of dependence between participants within a cluster including heterogeneous levels of dependence by arm and by cluster.
+However, this model reflects that the $J$ clusters in the trial are independent.
 Letting $\textbf{O}=(\textbf{W},A,\textbf{Y})$ denote the observed data for a given cluster, the joint distribution of the observed data $\textbf{O}^J = (\textbf{O}_1, \ldots, \textbf{O}_J)$ factorizes into a product across the clusters: